-ARDC generally intends to hold investments long-term as a base for grantmaking activities.
+ARDC generally intends to hold investments long-term as a base for grantmaking activities and preservation of 44Net.
 Accordingly, the investments are shown as long-term assets in the accompanying statements of financial position regardless of long-term or short-term purpose.
 Cash in the investment portfolio is excluded from cash for purposes of the statements of cash flow.